aceres/cas-fee-project2-af/README.md

 # Projekt 2: www.manducare.ch :yum:

 This project for the final exam of CAS Frontend Engineering at the Hochschule in Rapperswil was implemented by Tanja Sennhauser and André Ceres.
+The web application is optimized for Chrome, Safari, IE Edge and Mobile Browser.

 ## CLI tool for Angular